hbctraining/variant_analysis/lessons/07_variant_calling.md

 **4.** Using `grep`, extract only the meta-information lines from the VCF file.

-**5.** Using `grep`, extract the lines containing the names of all of the software packages that were used in the creation of this VCF file?
+**5.** Using `grep`, extract the lines containing the names of all of the software packages that were used in the creation of this VCF file.

 **Bonus Challenge:** **6.** For the variant at position 806262 on chromosome 19, what is the reference allele?